rust-lang/rfcs/text/0000-target-feature-runtime.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This increases the complexity of the implementation, adding another singleton run-time component.
+This increases the complexity of the implementation, adding another "singleton" run-time component.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives